Jan Serr: Career

-Themes and Exhibitions
+Themes

-Landscapes are significant in Serr’s oeuvre.
-Works from the Long Point Bay series are held in major Canadian collections including the Art Gallery of Ontario.
-The Sky Over Land series was exhibited in solo shows at Marlborough Godard Gallery in Calgary, Alberta, Canada, and the Wustum Art Museum in Racine, Wisconsin.
+Landscapes are significant in Serr’s oeuvre, as illustrated by her Long Point Bay series, held in collections such as the Art Gallery of Ontario.
+Another landscape group of works, Sky Over Land, was exhibited in solo shows at Marlborough Godard Gallery in Calgary, and the Racine Art Museum in Racine, Wisconsin.

 Works from the series Trees in Water, Driftless, Downstream, and Leaves and Branches were shown as part of the U.S. Department of State Art in Embassies Program.

 A solo exhibition, Jan Serr: Twenty-Year Retrospective: Landscape & Figurative Paintings, was held at the Rahr West Art Museum in Manitowoc, Wisconsin, in 1985.

 Representational figures and self-portraits are a substantial part of Serr’s work, explored through painting, drawing, and print mediums.
 About Face was a solo, forty-year survey of self-portraits and figurative work shown at the University of Wisconsin-Milwaukee Peck School of the Arts in 2011.
 Summer Dances, exhibited by the Museum of Wisconsin Art in 2014, is a recent series representing dancers in motion.